 San Pedro, A Pictorial History (Updated through 1990) by Henry Silka. $40.00

-The Sea Chest Gift Shop has more new and used books on maritime history–ideas for your seasonal gift list and browsing pleasure.
+The Sea Chest Gift Shop has more new and used books on maritime history–ideas for gifts and your browsing pleasure.
 Call the Museum at 310-548-7618 for more information.

 Shopping for pre-owned maritime history books?
 Check here monthly for updates on new additions to our Used Book Shelves.
 The Sea Chest Gift Shop sells duplicates from the Library which are in good to very good condition.
 See the label for each book and a description below the images.
 Come into the Shop Tuesday through Sunday during Museum Open Hours or fill out your request to the Sea Chest Gift Shop using our online request form.